Estimated reading time: 5 minutes

 As well as these annual changes, the Employment Rights Act 2025 (ERA), which was enacted in December 2025 introduces significant wider reforms to employment law.
 Several key ERA measures are already in force from April 2026, with further reforms due to be implemented in October 2026 and throughout 2027.

-For the latest details of the ERA implementation plan, and practical steps businesses can take now, please see our dedicated guide (lnk) “Implementing the Employment Rights Act 2025: timelines, updates & practical tips for employers”.
+For the latest details of the practical impact and steps employers must take now to prepare for the ERA implementation phases, please see our dedicated article “Implementing the Employment Rights Act 2025: timelines, updates & practical tips for employers”.

 1 April 2026 Increases to National Minimum Wage and National Living Wage